 “He who is of God hears God’s words; therefore you do not hear, because you are not of God” (John 8:47 New King James Version).

-John 8:47 says, “He who is of God hears God’s words; therefore you do not hear, because you are not of God” (New King James Version).
+What is your attitude the Word of God?
+Jesus said to the Jews, “He who is of God hears God’s words; therefore you do not hear, because you are not of God” (John 8:47 New King James Version).
 Don’t rebel against the Word of God, as Jehoiakim did.
-Psalm 107:11 says some people sat in darkness and in the shadow of death, bound in affliction and irons, because they rebelled against the words of God, and despised the counsel of the Most High.
+Psalm 107:10-11 says some people sat in darkness and in the shadow of death, bound in affliction and irons, because they rebelled against the words of God, and despised the counsel of the Most High.

 Jehoiakim could burn the scroll, but he couldn’t burn the Word of God!
 God gave Jeremiah again, and even more, the content of the scroll that Jehoiakim had burnt (Jeremiah 36:32).
-Paul said in 2 Timothy 2:9 that he suffered trouble as an evildoer, even to the point of chains; but the word of God was not chained.
+Paul said in 2 Timothy 2:9 that he suffered trouble as an evildoer, even to the point of chains; but the Word of God or Message of God was not chained.

 How to develop the right attitude to the Word of God